tivolicloud/interface/README.md

 ## Documentation

-Documentation is available at [docs.tivolicloud.com](https://docs.tivolicloud.com), if something is missing, please suggest it on our [git issues](https://git.tivolicloud.com/tivolicloud/issues/-/issues) or [roadmap](https://roadmap.tivolicloud.com).
+Documentation is available at [docs.tivolicloud.com](https://docs.tivolicloud.com), if something is missing, please suggest it on our [git issues](https://git.tivolicloud.com/tivolicloud/issues/-/issues) or on [roadmap.tivolicloud.com](https://roadmap.tivolicloud.com).

 The JavaScript API reference can be found under [https://apidocs.tivolicloud.com](https://apidocs.tivolicloud.com).

+We have a [Discord server](https://alpha.tivolicloud.com/discord) where you can always ask for help.

-There is also detailed [documentation on our coding standards](howtos/CODING_STANDARD.md).
+There is also detailed documentation on [our coding standards](howtos/CODING_STANDARD.md).

 ## License